 The importance of robust financial compliance

-- To preserve the reputation of the business and to prevent costs associated with losing trust from valued customers.
+- To preserve the reputation of the business and prevent costs associated with losing trust from valued customers.

 Common challenges for compliance within Cloud technology

-How does Cloud technology address these compliance concerns?
+How can Cloud technology overcome compliance issues?

 To address these potential risks, we must first understand how compliance monitoring and auditing programs can be set up and monitored securely.

-In terms of compliance, Cloud technology provides the best solution to businesses by ensuring that key elements such as logging, data control, and classification, as well as redundancy and maintenance, are met.
+In terms of compliance, Cloud technology provides the best solution to businesses by ensuring key elements such as logging, data control, and classification, as well as redundancy and maintenance, are met.

 Data log retention

-Many finance functions have already embraced the Cloud for its ability to make operations faster, more scalable, and more flexible, as well as its robust security.
+Many finance functions have already embraced the Cloud for its ability to make operations faster, more scalable, and more flexible (as well as its robust security).
 This level of agility also facilitates the rapid deployment of new applications, which is key to driving innovation.

 Enhanced security through automated systems

 The Cloud provides multi-layered security to guard against network attacks such as distributed denial of service (DDoS).
-It also facilitates network segmentation, enabling businesses to achieve more prescriptive network design, limiting exposure and reducing the risk of a breach.
+It also facilitates network segmentation, enabling businesses to achieve more prescriptive network design, limiting exposure, and reducing the risk of a breach.